Price & Hours

 Aside from the falls themselves, the Niagara Falls region is known for one other thing: wine.
-If you have the time (and are over the legal drinking age), take a drive north along Ontario's scenic Niagara Parkway to the Inniskillin Winery in Niagara-on-the-Lake.
-This winery is known for its Icewine, which is made from grapes that are left to freeze on the vine over the winter.
+If you have the time, take a drive north along Ontario's scenic Niagara Parkway to Inniskillin Wines in Niagara-on-the-Lake.
+This winery is known for its icewine, which is made from grapes that are left to freeze on the vine over the winter.
 Once temperatures drop to -8 degrees Celsius (about 18 degrees Fahrenheit), the grapes are then collected and allowed to thaw, a process that helps intensify their flavor.

-By tagging along on a free guided tour, you'll learn about the hard work and dedication needed to produce a bottle of fine wine, both regular and ice.
-At the end of the tour, stop by the Tasting Bar for a sample.
-Tours are offered daily throughout the year, although hours vary depending on the season.
-You can also purchase some of the famous Icewine here, but be prepared to pay a small fortune.
-For more information, check out the Inniskillin Winery website.
+By tagging along on a guided tour, you'll learn about the hard work and dedication needed to produce a bottle of fine wine, both regular and ice.
+At the end of the tour, stop by the tasting bar for a sample.
+You can also purchase some of the famous icewine here, but reviewers do warn it's expensive.
+The winery is open from year-round, seven days a week.
+From May through October, it welcomes visitors from 9 a.m. to 6 p.m.; the winery closes at 5 p.m.
+November through April.
+Regular tours cost $10 per person; icewine tours, which are only offered on weekends at 1 p.m., cost $15 per person.
+Tour times vary by season.
+For more information, check out the Inniskillin Wines website.